johnkary/vagrant_ps1/README.md

 Provides visual feedback if a Vagrant virtual machine has been launched from the current working directory.

+## Requirements

+* `php` binary must be available in your $PATH to execute script that compares current dir VM to running VMs

 ## Installation

 1. Clone directory to your `~/.vagrant.d` directory: